box-community/box-python-gen-workshop/workshops/sign_templates/sign_templates.md

 # Get more information about a template
 We've seen that we can list the templates available to a user.
 But we can also get more information about a specific template.
-Let's create a method that returns basic information of a template, but details all the signature requirements:
+Let's create a method that returns basic information of a template, and details all the signature requirements:
 ```python
 def sign_template_print_info(client: Client, template_id: str):
     sign_template = client.sign_templates.get_sign_template_by_id(template_id)